sKillseries/sKillseries/README.md

 </samp>
 </p>

-- 🔭 I’m currently working on the development of offensive tools with python and on the automation of secure infrastructure deployment.
+- 🔭 I’m currently working on the development of offensive tools with python as well as on the automation of secure infrastructure deployment and some others personal project.
 - 📫 How to reach me: [![Linkedin Badge ](https://img.shields.io/badge/-sKillseries-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/👨🏾‍💻-matthieu-belleau-644157172/)

 <!--